Divorce Tax Considerations

-Only one taxpayer may claim a dependency exemption for a child for a tax year.
-You cannot split this dependency exemption between two or more taxpayers.
+Only one taxpayer may claim a child for any credit in a tax year.
+You cannot split this credit between two or more taxpayers.
 Generally, the child is the qualifying child of the custodial parent.

 However, you may treat the child as the qualifying child or qualifying relative of the noncustodial parent if the special rule for a child of divorced or separated parents or parents who live apart applies, which requires, in part, that both following conditions are met:

 - the custodial parent signs a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent

 - the noncustodial parent attaches the Form 8332 or the statement to his or her return

 In addition, if the custodial parent releases a claim to the child for a specific year, the custodial parent may not claim the Child Tax Credit for that child.

 The Default Rule is to allow the parent who has the child for the most nights in the year to claim the child as qualifying.
 Note: Monetary contributions are not considered.

 Generally, only the custodial parent can claim the child related tax credits, unless the custodial parent agrees to release their exemption using form 8332.
 Parents can agree to “trade off” tax years for tax purposes.